 In total, Council staff reached out to 53 CBOs and service providers and consulted with 19 of these organizations.
-A range of CBOs representing various vulnerable populations and geographic areas throughout the Delta region were contacted; Appendix 5 lists all CBOs contacted as well as the CBOs whom Council staff met with.
+A range of CBOs representing various vulnerable populations and geographic areas throughout the Delta region were contacted; Appendix E lists all CBOs and service providers contacted as well as the CBOs and service providers whom Council staff met with.

 Council staff incorporated the valuable feedback from these conversations.
 For example, CBOs emphasized the issue of meeting fatigue and encouraged the Council to piggyback on existing community events when planning outreach events.
 Council staff were also encouraged to work with CBOs when planning outreach events, since these organizations already have relationships with their communities.
 Other feedback that Council staff incorporated included adding a food access indicator to the social vulnerability index, adding evacuation routes to the list of assets considered in the vulnerability assessment, and creating additional outreach materials and events, including a video, educational activities, and public workshops.
 Incorporating this feedback, Council staff have continued to meet with CBO staff for ideas and guidance on public engagement.
+Council staff worked with various community-based organizations to plan and hold a virtual community workshop; see the section on Public Engagement below.

-Tribal Engagement
+1.4 Tribal Engagement